 - 1/2 cup powdered sugar

-- 1/2 tsp almond extract or vanilla bean paste for an even better flavor!
+- 1/2 tsp vanilla extract or vanilla bean paste for an even better flavor!

 - Zest of one lemon

 - 1 large egg